Panic Disorder Treatment Q&A

 The cause of panic attacks is not known.
 Some factors are believed to play a role in panic attacks.
 The major factors are; genetics, depression and mood disorders, personal temperament (how a person deals with issues), and changes in how the brain functions.
 Panic attacks may strike without warning the first time or a few times you get one.
 Over time, you may find that they are triggered by certain situations.

 Research suggests that your natural fight-or-flight response is involved in panic attacks.
 For example, if a bear came charging toward you, your body would react instinctively, Your breathing and heart rate would increase as your body prepares for a life-threatening situation.
 Many of these same reactions will happen during a panic attack.
-But there is no reason for this to happen when there is no danger that is present.
+But there is no reason for this to happen when no danger is present.

 Panic attacks often start in late teens or early adulthood and are more common in women than in men.
 There may be some factors that can be the cause of panic attacks or panic disorders.
 A family history, and genetics, maybe an indicator.
 Major life events that have caused stress, like the serious illness or death of a loved one.
 Traumatic events like a serious accident or an assault can leave someone open to panic attacks.
 Major life changes that have left you shaken, such as a divorce can have an impact.
 Sometimes it can be excess caffeine or smoking that can trigger these feelings.